26 Best Skills to Put on Your Resume: Examples for 2025

 - Look for skills-related words and phrases and jot them down.

 - Compare your master list of skills with those you see in the job ad.
-All that match have to go on your resume.
+All those matches have to go on your resume.

 2. Put Relevant Resume Skills in a Separate Section